-• Hook the pull strap look with awning pull rod.

-• Pull strap until awning is at full extension.
-With level inner arms.

-- Mate the slot of inner arm with hook on side of motorhome.
+- Hook the pull strap loop with awning pull rod. - Pull strap until awning is at full extension.
+With free hand, lever out inner arms. - Mate the slot of inner arm with hook on side of motorhome.
 Repeat procedure for other arm. - Release strap slowly ensuring inner arms are secure.
-Slide the strap to rear of awning roll tube and tie to rear arm. - Loosen locking knobs for both arms and extend arms so that canvas will clear door in the open position.
+Slide the strap to rear of awning roll tube and tie to rear arm. - Loosen locking knobs for both arms and extend arms so the canvas will clear door in the open position.